TheMaster1127/TheMaster1127/README.md

 ## 🚀 HTVM: A New Paradigm for Programming

 **HTVM is not a language; it's a revolutionary meta-programming engine and language workbench.** It was born from a simple idea: what if the programmer, not the language, dictated the rules?
-HTVM empowers developers to design and build their own programming languages with fully customizable syntax, which the engine then transpiles into **15 distinct, high-performance target languages**, including C++, Python, JavaScript, Go, Lua, C#, Java, Kotlin, Ruby, Nim, AutoHotKey, Swift, Dart, TypeScript, and Groovy.
+HTVM empowers developers to design and build their own programming languages with fully customizable syntax, which the engine then transpiles into **3 distinct, high-performance target languages**, including JavaScript, Python, and C++.

 [![HTVM Repo](https://img.shields.io/badge/Explore-HTVM_Engine-2ea44f?style=for-the-badge&logo=github)](https://github.com/TheMaster1127/HTVM)
 [![HT-IDE Repo](https://img.shields.io/badge/Explore-HT--IDE-5865F2?style=for-the-badge&logo=electron)](https://github.com/TheMaster1127/HT-IDE)